xiaoli21us/Tidy_data/README.md

 Getting and Cleaning Data - Course Project

-This repository include the R code and a README.md in the repo describing how the script works and the codebook.md describing the variables for the "Getting and Cleaning data" class project. tidydata.txt is the output of the R programming.
+This repository include the R code, a README.md describing how the script works and the codebook.md describing the variables for the "Getting and Cleaning data" class project.
+Tidydata.txt is the output of the R programming.

 The run_analysis.R programming do the following jobs.